rejeep/mactag/README.markdown

 ### Gem
 Install the gem:
-    $ sudo gem install mactag --version='0.0.5'
+    $ gem install mactag --version='0.0.5'

 Load the gem in **config/environments/development.rb**:
     config.gem 'mactag'

 ## Rails 3.x
-Version 0.1.1 is the only version supporting Rails 3.x.
+Version 0.1.1 is the latest version supporting Rails 3.x.

 ### Plugin
 Install the plugin:
-    $ rails plugin install git://github.com/rejeep/mactag.git --revision 'tags/v0.1.1'
+    $ rails plugin install git://github.com/rejeep/mactag.git

 ### Gem
 Install the gem:
-    $ sudo gem install mactag --version='0.1.1'
+    $ gem install mactag

 Load the gem in **Gemfile**:
     group :development do
-      gem 'mactag'
+      gem 'mactag', '0.1.1'
     end

-## Note when installing as Gem
+## When installing as Gem
-When you install mactag as a gem you must also include it's rake tasks in your **Rakefile**.
+When you install Mactag as a gem you must also include it's rake tasks in your **Rakefile**.
     require 'mactag/tasks'